BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 ## 4. Maintenance Orders

 This information applies to South Africa.
-It is worth finding out about relevant laws and processes in other countries.
+It is worth finding out about relevant laws and processes in your country.

 ### 4-1 What is the process for getting a Maintenance Order?